mitigation-controller/mitc/README.md

 Excellent, please have a look at our contribution [guidelines](https://github.com/mitigation-controller/mitc/blob/dev/CONTRIBUTING.md).

 ## Contributing
 You are welcome to contribute as developer to the code via pull requests.
+Please look at the contribution [guidelines](https://github.com/mitigation-controller/mitc/blob/dev/CONTRIBUTING.md).

 #### Prerequisites:
 * MATLAB 2019a or higher.
 * The _Optimization Toolbox_ , _Statistics and Machine Learning Toolbox_, and _Application Compiler_.